TheraForge/OTFCloudantStore/README.md

 IBM® [Cloudant®](https://cloudant.com) for IBM Cloud Query is a declarative JSON querying syntax for IBM Cloudant databases.
 IBM Cloudant Query uses two types of indexes: json and text.
 If you know exactly what data you want to look for, or you want to keep storage and processing requirements to a minimum, you can specify how the index is created by making it of type json.
 But for maximum flexibility when you search for data, you typically create an index of type text.
 Indexes of type text have a simple mechanism for automatically indexing all the fields in the documents.
-OTFCloudantQuery filters and sorts the data, It can be used to order a collection of data by some fields which are indexes, if the field is not index, the result will be empty array.
+OTFCloudantQuery filters and sorts data.
+It can be used to order a collection of data by some fields which are indexes, if the field is not index, the result will be empty array.

 ```swift
 let query = store.collection(className, fields: [String]?) -> OTFCloudantQuery